spatialos/UnrealGDK/docs/content/handover-between-server-workers.md

 We will continue to extend our support to more built-in Actor and component types.

 ## The difference between `Replicated` and `Handover` tags
-It’s important to understand that the native Unreal tag `Replicated` and Unreal GDK `Handover` tag have different uses:
+It’s important to understand that the native Unreal tag `Replicated` and GDK for Unreal `Handover` tag have different uses:

 * `Replicated` tags identify Actor properties that any client-worker or server-worker needs to have interest in.
 * `Handover` tags identify Actor properties that only server-workers need to have interest in and allow server-workers to transfer authority between them.